 The combined UC Davis Pulmonary and Critical Care Fellowship program curriculum provides training for careers in clinical and academic medicine.
 Each fellow's program is unique, allowing for a personalized area of emphasis.
-The fellowship curriculum is designed to follow the 18 month research/18 month clinical model of ABIM dual subspecialty training programs.
+The fellowship curriculum is designed to allow for a 18 month research/18 month clinical model of ABIM dual subspecialty training programs.
 Some fellows extend beyond 36 months of training to allow for additional degrees, research, or career development projects.

 In keeping with the anticipated new accreditation system (NAS), curriculum milestones, self-education with practice performance assessment, and skill-based advancement are used extensively in our program.

 The majority of clinical activities are located at the University of California, Davis Medical Center (UCDMC).
 This tertiary care hospital is the site of outpatient clinics and inpatient management.
-Rotations at this site include pulmonary consultations, critical care management, exercise and physiology, and subspecialty pulmonary clinics.
+Rotations at this site include pulmonary consultations, critical care management, exercise and physiology testing, and subspecialty pulmonary clinics.

-Additional clinical experience can be obtained at the Veterans Affairs Medical Center, Mather.
+Additional clinical experience is obtained at the Veterans Affairs Medical Center, Mather.
 At this site, fellows gain experience through inpatient combined medical/surgical/critical care and pulmonary care consultations.
-Outpatient general pulmonary and procedural skills are offered.
+Outpatient general pulmonary and advanced procedural skills are also performed here.

 Fellows are expected to participate in one or more subspecialty-focused areas in addition to the core clinical activities.
 The subspecialty-focused areas commonly included are: advanced lung disease, cystic fibrosis, pulmonary fibrosis, granulomatous diseases, neuromuscular/respiratory diseases, sleep medicine, pulmonary hypertension, and interventional bronchoscopy.